BUCKHEAD DENTAL SERVICES: GOLDSTEIN DENTAL CENTER

 Silver Fillings (Amalgam)

 These fillings have been used successfully for over 50 years.
-A mixture of mercury, silver and other trace metals are mixed into a putty and placed into the tooth.
-These fillings may not be the prettiest but they can last a long time 10 to 15 years or longer.
+A mixture of mercury, silver, and other trace metals are mixed into a putty and placed into the tooth.
+These fillings may not be the prettiest, but they can last a long time, generally 10 to 15 years or longer.